 - Levi Strauss received a U.S. patent for blue jeans with copper rivets (1873)

 - Amelia Earhart began the world’s first solo flight across the Atlantic Ocean by a female pilot, taking off in Newfoundland and landing the next day in a pasture in Ireland (1932)

 - Romania conducted its first post-Communist presidential and parliamentary elections (1990)

 - The US Supreme Court struck down a Colorado law that would have banned any state jurisdiction from taking action to protect the rights of gay citizens (1996)

 - East Timor became independent from Indonesian rule (2002)

-Cher turns 70 years old today.
+Happy Birthday to Cher, who turns 73 years old today.
 The actress, dancer, and singer has sold over 100 million records.
-She recently paid for a shipment of water to the people of Flint, Michigan, whose water became contaminated.
-(Photo from 2010, by startinghere71, CC)
+In more recent news, she paid for a shipment of water to the people of Flint, Michigan, whose water became contaminated.
+(1946)

-Also, born on this day in 1935, the ‘World’s most humble president’, Uruguay’s Jose Mujica, turns 81.
+Also, born on this day in 1935, Uruguay’s Jose Mujica—the ‘World’s most humble president’ turns 84.
 He became legendary for giving 90 percent of his salary to the poor, choosing to live on his austere farm (instead of the presidential palace) and using an old VW Beetle to get around town.
 He left office in March, 2015 due to his country’s one-term limit for presidents.